-If many of your staff have low sustainability scores, only a few of them have high promotability scores some of them have black 'T's, you have a problem.
+Analysing the results: If many of your staff have low sustainability scores, only a few of them have high promotability scores and some of them have black 'T's or 'W's, you have a problem.
 Also, if many of your staff are older and close to retirement with no obvious replacements, you have a major problem.